nanovazquez/design-first-api-workshop/exercises/exercise-3/README.md

    const api = new DefaultApi({ basePath: serverStubUrl });
    ```

 1. Run the app with `npm start`.
 A new browser window or tab will open, but no speaker will be displayed.
-Open the Console in the Developer Tools of your browser and notice that, despite you have configured the API properly, the browser rejects the request because your Server does not have CORS configured.
+Open the Console in the Developer Tools of your browser and notice that, despite you have configured the API properly, the browser rejects the request because your Server does not allow CORS calls.

    ![UI CORS issue](./assets/ui-cors-issue.png)

-1. It is really simple to enable CORS in the Server Stub.
+1. Enabling CORS in the Server Stub is straightforward.
 Open a terminal in the **typescript-fetch-client-generated** folder that contains your Server stub.

    > **Note:** Alternatively, you could use the Server Stub located in the **begin** folder of this exercise.